gibbok/demo-du/README.md

 2.1.1 – Simple

-The user selects from different pre-made templates and connect the template to a data source (API) using a walk-through Wizard user interface.
+The user selects from different pre-made templates and connect the template to a data source (API) using a walk-through wizard user interface.
 The number of customization is limited, no drag and drop features.

 2.1.2 – Complex